 This chalet is only available to guests booking the whole chalet for sole use.

-Des Neiges, des Pentes and des Pistes are the three parts of a chalet.
+Chalets des Neiges, des Pentes and des Pistes are the three parts of a chalet.
 The Funival and the La Daille bubble pass close by, while the Les Etroits chairlift goes practically overhead.
 The building is on a little unskied island, overlooking the bottom of the OK, Orange, Diébold, Raye and Verte runs.
+The location is so perfect that we not only signed a very long lease on these chalets, we also bought the shack next door to live in ourselves.
+Could we give a more sincere endorsement of the position than taking a mortgage likely to last longer than we do to share it?

 Features - Chalet des Pistes, Val D'Isere